-So couple of years later I “jumped” in Sofia.
-Here I study optometry and the science is a big part of my life.
+So a couple of years later I “jumped” into Sofia.
+Here I got my Masters degree in optometry and the science is a big part of my life.
 It gives me the opportunity to visit many interesting events.

 Sofia allows me to have a choice, to meet interesting people, to get to know them and to have fun all the time.